 - Internet Fraud

-“Why do I need a lawyer to handle my fraud or embezzlement case?”
+“Why do I need a lawyer to handle my fraud or embezzlement charges?”

 Depending on how much money you are accused of embezzling or acquiring through fraudulent actions, you could be sentenced to several years in prison.
 In certain circumstances, you might also lose your professional license and no longer be able to work in your chosen profession.